fedspendingtransparency/usaspending-api/usaspending_api/api_contracts/contracts/autocomplete/accounts/AvailabilityTypeCode.md

 FORMAT: 1A
 HOST: https://api.usaspending.gov

-# Main Account Code (MAIN)
+# Availability Type Code (A)

-This endpoint powers USAspending.gov's Treasury Account and Federal Account Main Account Code (MAIN) component filter in the Advanced Search Program Source (TAS) filter.
+This endpoint powers USAspending.gov's Treasury Account Availability Type Code (A) component filter in the Advanced Search Program Source (TAS) filter.

-## Main Account Code [/api/v2/autocomplete/accounts/main/]
+## Availability Type Code [/api/v2/autocomplete/accounts/a/]

-Returns lists of possible MAINs matching the search string and narrowed down by the given component filters.
+Returns lists of possible As narrowed down by the given component filters.

 ## POST
 + Request